1889 New Zealand Liberal Party leadership election

 The 1889 New Zealand Liberal leadership election was held on 6 July to choose who would lead New Zealand's parliamentary opposition and, ultimately, decide the inaugural leader of the New Zealand Liberal Party.
 The election was won by Wanganui MP John Ballance.

 Background

 After the Stout–Vogel Ministry had been defeated in the polls at the 1887 election parliament's liberal wing was in disarray.
 The MPs had lost their leader Sir Robert Stout, and were overwhelmingly tasked with defeating the sitting ministry headed by Harry Atkinson at the next general election.
-Sir Julius Vogel became the leader of the opposition with Stout out of Parliament, however he too decided to retire in early 1889.
+Sir Julius Vogel became the leader of the opposition with Stout out of Parliament, however he too in 1888 decided he would retire.
 Parliament continued and the opposition politicians were in limbo with little real leadership.
 To address these concerns a caucus was organised to select a new leader from amongst them to rival Atkinson and win back power in 1890.
+With Vogel's imminent departure the opposition decided not to elect a new leader.
+Instead it opted for collective leadership and elected a committee to co-ordinate its parliamentary activities.
+It consisted of James Dupré Lance, John Ballance, John McKenzie, Oliver Samuel, Richard Seddon, William Steward and Frederick Moss as well as the two opposition whips; William Campbell Walker and Frederick Fitchett.
+Lance was elected chairman of the leadership committee.